Search Results

 The BFC Fashion Arts Foundation and the Royal Academy Schools are committed to encouraging and nurturing future talent.
 A new commissioning project will bring together fashion designers and visual artists to collaborate across art forms.
 The project is called Fashion Art Commissions and will pair graduates from the RA Schools with Newgen and Newgen Men designers.
 The commission will produce artworks that will form part of an auction at Christie’s.
 The pieces will be on display from the 31st October – 11th November at Christie’s King Street gallery and will then be part of an online auction from 22nd November

-Jonathan Boyd, Acting Head of Jewellery and Metal at the Royal College of Art launches book
+Making Is Thinking: Jonathan Boyd’s ethos for the Jewellery & Metal MA at the Royal College of Art

 Hush Hush!
 The Crown Jewels London Debunked